 - recognising issues relating to safeguarding vulnerable children and adults

-To begin your training as a nursing associate, you’ll need GCSEs grade 9 to 4 (A to C) in maths and English, or key skills level 2 in maths and English.
+To begin your training as a nursing associate, you’ll need GCSEs grade 9 to 4 (A to C) in maths and English, or Functional Skills Level 2 in maths and English.
 You will also need to demonstrate your ability to study to level 5 foundation degree level and commit to completing the Nursing Associate Apprenticeship programme.

 Training and development